geojupyter/geojupyter.org/blog/20250129-announcing-geojupyter-hackathons/index.md

 :::{.callout-tip}
 ## Update

 :tada: Our first hackathon was a success!
+They will continue to occur every two weeks.
 Please follow along by viewing our [:memo: hackathon notes blog posts](/blog/#category=Hackathons).
 We hope to see you at a future hackathon; join with our [:calendar: community calendar](/calendar.md)!
 :::